erdem85/discord.js/README.md

+# I don't take any responsibility for blocked Discord accounts that used this module.

 # Using this on a user account is prohibited by the Discord TOS and can lead to the account block.

 ### replace your d.js module with this repo